 Assessment Days based on:

 There is no age limit high or low.
 There is no need to be a lawyer, to have a degree, or to be a judge.
 The course is skill based and builds on all the experience of the varied participants.
-You should have an interest in people and in assisting individuals, groups, and orgnisations find solutions which may appear intractable.
+You should have an interest in people and in assisting individuals, groups, and organisations find solutions for disputes which may appear intractable.

 You will need a real readiness to listen, to think, and to enjoy.